stoth68000/vmaf-tools/README.md

   --out-fmt json >vmaf.json
 ```

-## 0. Make the container and compile the tools
+## 0. Make the dev container, run it and compile the tools
 ```
 $ make build-devenv
 $ make devenv